aus70/text-classification/README.md

 # Text classification

-How to retrieve, analyze and classify text from various sources.
+Retrieve, analyze and classify text from various sources.
 Please refer to the wiki for more details about the code.